webhooksite/docs/docs/api/requests.md

 ### Full URL Example

 A request to the following URL will delete all requests on a Token older than 14 days, due to the `query` parameter being `created_at:[* TO now-14d]`.
+You could use this in a [Webhook.site Schedule](/schedules.html) to delete old requests from a URL periodically.

 `https://webhook.site/token/00000000-0000-0000-0000-000000000000/request?query=created_at:[* TO now-14d]`